ISR MISSION PLANNER

 Analyzes the line-of-sight range of ground-based radio signals to coordinate efforts between the Fixed Ground Station (FGS) and Transportable Ground Station (TGS) during a mission.

-Inputs and studies existing battlespace airspace regions (i.e. restricted operating zones, no-fly zones, etc.) along with their attributes such as the altitude region of controlled airspace, the time frame that it is valid, as well as the controlling authorities of the airspace (i.e. contract frequencies required to contact the official that manages the airspace).
+Inputs and studies existing battlespace airspace regions (e.g. restricted operating zones, no-fly zones, etc.) along with their attributes such as the altitude region of controlled airspace, the time frame that it is valid and the controlling authorities of the airspace (e.g. frequencies required to contact the official managing the airspace).

-Outputs easily readable flight-test cards for the pilot to utilize during the mission.
-Additionally, the MP outputs a digital file for visual reference so that onboard systems can utilize the data, arm the correct sensors, and point the full motion video camera on the desired targets to fulfill the mission objectives.
+Outputs easily readable flight-test cards for pilots to utilize during the mission.
+The MP also outputs a digital file for visual reference so that onboard systems can utilize the data, enable the correct sensors, and point the full motion video camera on the desired targets to fulfill the mission objectives.

 • An easily readable flight-test card in PDF format for the pilot to utilize during the mission